League-of-Pandas/Speech-Emotion-Recognition/README.md

 Estimates Time:

 - 2 Hours

+given: user can see the emotion resulted from a sound file. when : they enter the path of sound file they want to analyze . then :  the emotion related to speech is recognized correctly.

 3. As a user I would want to view How accurate the resulted emotion is.